SQL to group by day

 How do I group records by day in SQL?

-Grouping by day means dropping the time portion so every row from the same date lands in one bucket.
-Each dialect has a direct date cast or function.
+To group by day in SQL, strip the time off each timestamp so every row from the same date lands in one bucket, then GROUP BY it.
+Copy-paste examples below for PostgreSQL (::date), MySQL and SQLite (DATE()), and SQL Server (CAST AS DATE) — each counts rows per calendar day.
 Casting a timestamp to a date keeps the calendar day and discards hours, minutes and seconds.
 Grouping by that date buckets every event on the same day together, regardless of time.
 Mind the time zone: convert to one consistent zone first, or late-night rows can fall on a different day than users expect.

 Does this work in PostgreSQL, MySQL, SQL Server, and SQLite?